-The Altman Fellows Program is the largest program of the Miami University Humanities Center.
-Its goal is to foster collaboration, pedagogical innovation, and new research across the humanities at Miami.
+The Altman Fellows Program is the signature program of the Miami University Humanities Center.
+Its goal is to foster collaboration, pedagogical innovation, and new research across the humanities and beyond.

-The program includes a faculty seminar, which meets roughly five times per semester; a new upper-division course on the annual theme, team-taught by faculty fellows; an undergraduate fellows initiative, designed to promote excellence in undergraduate research; and a substantial program of public events.
-Public events are supported with Humanities Center funding and typically include distinguished lectures, works-in-progress talks, and a major symposium or conference.
+The Altman Program includes a bi-weekly faculty seminar; an advanced undergraduate course on the annual theme, team-taught by faculty fellows; a student fellows program to enhance graduate study, undergraduate research, and public humanities work; and a substantial program of public events.
+Public events are supported with Humanities Center funding and typically include a dozen distinguished lectures, readings and artist talks, works-in-progress presentations, and a spring symposium.

 Duties of the Altman Fellows

 How to Apply for the Altman Faculty Fellowship